topoftheblock/topoftheblock/README.md

 *  [ETL Pipeline with NLP and Visualization](https://github.com/topoftheblock/ETL-Pipeline-with-NLP-Analysis) - A comprehensive platform for processing, analyzing, and visualizing parliamentary protocols from the German Bundestag with advanced NLP capabilities and multimedia processing.

  ## Other Projects

-* [(Upcoming) Seminar Thesis in Computer Science at the Intersection of AI and Neuroscience](https://github.com/topoftheblock/ai-for-neuroscience) - Report and Presentation on Generating Computational Cognitive Models using Large Language Models

 * [Master Thesis](https://github.com/topoftheblock/A-Heterogeneous-Agent-New-Keynesian-Model-with-Biased-Labor-Market-Expectations) - The research integrates biased labor market expectations into a Heterogeneous Agent New Keynesian framework to analyze their macroeconomic implications.
 By simulating both a positive technology shock and a contractionary monetary policy shock, the study evaluates the distinct economic responses across two separate labor market calibrations: the United States and Germany.
 * [Bachelor Thesis](https://github.com/topoftheblock/Verhaltensanomalien-in-private-value-Auktionen-und-moegliche-Erklaerungen) - The research examines the discrepancies between classical auction theory and actual human behavior in private-value auctions, focusing on persistent behavioral anomalies such as overbidding.
 It deeply explores alternative behavioral motives that drive participants to deviate from standard theoretical predictions.
 * [Fehr-Schmidt Preferences](https://github.com/topoftheblock/Fehr-Schmidt-Preferences-Explained-in-German) -  It examines social preferences, specifically inequality aversion, as an explanation for human behavior that deviates from the traditional, purely selfish homo oeconomicus.